Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Framework for modeling planet signals and stellar activity

 Our model capturing both a planet and stellar activity is simply (\ref{eqn:model1})-(\ref{eqn:model_class}) except that $u(t)$ in (\ref{eqn:model1}) is replaced by

-where $v(t)$ is given by the planet RV signal model in (\ref{eqn:planet}) and the offset $\gamma$ is subtracted out because $m_0$ (in (\ref{eqn:model1})) already provides an offset.
+where $v(t)$ is given by (\ref{eqn:planet}) and the offset $\gamma$ is subtracted out because $m_0$ (in (\ref{eqn:model1})) already provides an offset.
 We refer to this model incorporating a planet as the {\it full model} and denote the corresponding log-likelihood by $l_{\text{full}}$.
 We write the parameters of the full model as $\theta_{\text{full}}= (\theta_{\text{act}},\alpha)$, where $\alpha=(K,M_0,\tau_p,\omega,e)$ are the parameters describing the planet and its orbit.

-The model (\ref{eqn:model1})-(\ref{eqn:our_errors}) and the \citetalias{rajpaul2015gaussian} model (\ref{eqn:rajpaul1})-(\ref{eqn:rajpaul_errors}) are adaptations of the linear model of co-regionalization (LMC), see for example \citet{journel1978mining}, \citet{osborne2008towards}, and \citet{alvarez2011computationally}.
-The LMC approach captures dependence between multiple outputs by modeling each output as a linear combination of independent GPs with at least some of the GPs appearing in more than one of the linear combinations.
-Our model and that of \citetalias{rajpaul2015gaussian} allow more structured dependences between outputs than LMC by the inclusion of GP derivatives.
-Our approach also differs from both that of LMC and \citetalias{rajpaul2015gaussian} in that our model selection procedure (see Section \ref{sec:model_selection_procedure} below) allows us to learn the relationships between the outputs instead of fixing them by fitting a pre-specified model.